Tonybesto/DevOps_Projects/project-24/Project24.md

 ```

-8.Create a file – `locals.tf `to create local variables.
+8. Create a file – `locals.tf `to create local variables.
 Terraform does not allow assigning variable to variables.
 There is good reasons for that to avoid repeating your code unecessarily.
 So a terraform way to achieve this would be to use locals so that your code can be kept DRY

-# render Admin & Developer users list with the structure required by EKS module
+### render Admin & Developer users list with the structure required by EKS module
 ```
 locals {
   admin_user_map_users = [